This is your At Home CrossFit Gym Buyers Guide. AKA the holy bible of At Home CrossFit Gym Buyers Guide’s. If you disagree… bring it!

 Cost $297 – $572+ (not including tax or shipping)

-You can get great rubber hex dumbbells at amazon.com with free Prime shipping, and we haven’t noticed that they are any better or worse than Rogue Fitness rubber dumbbells.
+You can get high end rubber hex dumbbells at amazon.com with free Prime shipping.
+This is what we have, and we haven’t noticed that they are any better or worse than Rogue Fitness rubber dumbbells.

-We aren’t opposed to getting the Rogue dumbbells, you just have to pay so much in shipping.
-If you could find a way to get free shipping, you could bundle the Rogue dumbbells with your order, and that would be cool.
+If you can’t find dumbbells on Amazon… we definitely aren’t opposed to getting the Rogue dumbbells, but you might have to pay for shipping.
+If you could find a promo to get free shipping at Rogue.., you could bundle the Rogue dumbbells with your order.

 When picking your dumbbell weights, you’ll want to go with whatever you’ll use most in fast moving metcons.
-Think about what weights would you use for a dumbbell version of Fran or in the CrossFit Open workouts.
+Think about what weights would you use for a dumbbell version of Fran or any of the CrossFit Open workouts.

 So far, all of the RX CrossFit Open workouts have used dumbbell weights of 35 pounds for women, and 50 pounds for men.
-If you’ve been doing those workouts RX, that’s what I’d go with.
+If you’ve been doing those workouts RX, that’s what you should go with.

-We have Rogue kettlebells, and they’ve been great!
+We’ve been using the same Rogue kettlebells for 4-5 years, and they’ve been great!
 If you’re used to training with a specific kettlebell weight, then you can probably be ok with just one kettlebell.

 Just like with the dumbbells, you’ll want to pick the weight that you’ll use most in a fast moving metcon.

 Right now, Emily and I each only have one kettlebell.
-A 53 and a 70, and we are very comfortable with those weights for most kettlebell movements.
+A 53 (for her) and a 70 (for me), and we are very comfortable with those weights for most kettlebell movements.
+Meaning we can do 30+ swings unbroken when fresh.

 But, if you aren’t as sure about weight… you might want to get two different weights (per person).
-Then, further down the road you’ll want at lease two kettlebells at each size for movements that require a kettlebell for each hand.
+Further down the road you’ll want at least two kettlebells at each size for movements that require a kettlebell for each hand.
+Such as kettlebell thrusters or deadlifts.

 Although there are a lot of different kettlebell brands we like the Rogue because they are the most likely to be used in competitions or at other gyms.
 You could go with another brand, but I’d recommend getting kettlebells with the same handle dimensions as the Rogue kettlebells.